 Accessing the API

-/sdwan URL base path on Orchestrators running software versioned 4.2.0 or later.
+/sdwan base path is considered to be deprecated as of the 18.104.22.168 release.
 Unless otherwise noted, readers should interpret all URL paths that appear in this document as relative paths, to which the

 All error responses that originate from the API include a JSON response body containing the following attributes: